corshatech/cast/DEVELOPING.md

 >
 > Make note of this port, you will need to update `./ui/.env.local`
 > with this port if it is not 5432

 > **Warning**
+> There is a known issue where if you use multiple files in your
+> `KUBECONFIG` environment variable the dev deployment will not work.
+> To work around this known issue, please temporarily set your
+> `KUBECONFIG` to just the one file containing the config for
+> docker-desktop, as in: `export KUBECONFIG="${HOME}/.kube/config.yml"`

+> **Warning**
+> There is a known issue where the `--context` command-line flag for explicitly setting the Kube Context to use does not function properly with our setup. **Please ensure that your _current_ kube context** is set to docker-desktop before running the deployment scripts, otherwise unexpected behavior may result.

+> **Warning**
 >